 1999 - Railtrack express an interest in using the route as a possible diversionary route because of increasing congestion on the former Midland line between Gloucester and Birmingham.
 Station canopy at Winchcombe completed.
 Work starts on relaying track on the southern extension.

 2000 - On 28th December, the track was laid as far as Cheltenham Racecourse, an '03' class diesel shunter pulling the first works train in to the station, 10 miles from Toddington.
 However, at this stage the line needed to be ballasted and finished and was not operational.
 The Cheltenham extension incorporates a section of continuously welded rail through Woodmancote, to minimise disturbance for local residents from passing trains.
+A temporary Tea Room service is established at Winchcombe for a 'Thomas' event.
+OTC provide a beer “tent” in the waiting room on Platform 2 at Toddington during the October Steam and Vintage Fayre.
+They also run a bar in the Flag and Whistle cafe for a Saturday evening dance at the same event.
+'Rail Ale' is introduced in time for Santa Specials season.

 2001 - On 20th February, a press day was held to celebrate completion of the track laying an to promote the effort and funding required to complete work on the reinstated line, before passenger trains can run again.
 Hunslet 0-6-0ST shunting locomotive 'King George' becomes the first steam locomotive to travel to the Racecourse for over 30 years.
 Good progress made towards completion of the trackwork.
 Major ballasting exercise carried out during December.

 2004 - GWR's season ends on 1st January having carried nearly 46,000 passengers - a 25% increase on the previous year.
 During January and February, nearly one mile of track replaced between Toddington and Winchcombe.
+Despite some objections, plans are approved for Fish and Chip Special trains.
+The first one was run strictly for volunteers to test the system with the first public train being shortly after.

 2005 - Track laying northwards towards Broadway commences, and track is laid across the Stanway Viaduct.
 In November, an engineering train becomes the first train to cross the viaduct since 1979.

 2006 - The GWR celebrates the Centenary of opening throughout from Stratford to Cheltenham, in 1906.
 This year was also the 25th anniversary of the formation of Gloucestershire Warwickshire Steam Railway Plc and the effort to restore the line. (see 1906 and 1981 in this chronology).
 The first steam locomotive to cross Stanway Viaduct in preservation is 0-4-2T no. 1450 with an autotrailer (a combination known locally as the Coffee Pot), on loan from the Dean Forest Railway for the railway's highly successful Centenary Festival.
 The railway ran a special day for people who recalled the 'Coffee Pot' service that once ran from Cheltenham to Honeybourne.
 The Broadway extension reaches Stanton Lane bridge, over a mile north of Toddington.
 67,327 train tickets sold - a record year for the GWR.
+The refurbished RBr buffet car enters service on trains for the March diesel gala.
+Bacon rolls are introduced at weekends and events only.
+Toasted tea cakes and home made cakes are at all times.
+Customers in the RBr can be served tea in tea pots with china tableware.

 2007 - £100,000 project starts on major improvement of the locomotive servicing facilities at Toddington.
 Signalling at Cheltenham Racecourse commissioned; structural work on Gotherington signal box also completed.
 In July, flooding affected much of Gloucestershire causing suspension of services for the first time since the GWR started them.
 Six operating days were lost.
 National Railway Museum's iconic locomotive 'Green Arrow' visits for Cotswold Festival of Steam.
 150th anniversary of the Great Western's most famous Chief Mechanical Engineer, G J Churchward.
 Railway's passenger numbers exceed 70,000 for the first time.

 2008 - David Shepherd's 'Wildlife & Steam' talk and art show raises £19,000 for the David Shepherd Wildlife Foundation.
 Landslip near Cheltenham Racecourse closes line south of Gotherington.
 Repairs extend through to February 2009, costing £300,000.
 Phase 2 of £100,000 Toddington redevelopment: new inspection pits used for first time.
+Cream Teas are added to list of catering options for group bookings.

 2009 - 25th anniversary of the commencement of services over just 700 yards of track on April 22nd.
 New bridge built over Laverton Road, between Toddington and Broadway.
 Railway carries its 1,000,000th passenger in April and a record 74,000 passengers during the year.
 Share capital in GWSR Plc exceeds £1m.

 2010 - Serious embankment collapse at Gotherington severs railway, closing line south of Gotherington to Cheltenham Racecourse.
 Short extension north of Toddington, over Stanway Viaduct, passed for passenger carrying.
 Pete Waterman appointed President of GWSR Plc and launches £1m emergency appeal to repair embankment collapse.
 Contracts placed for the repair of the embankment.
 Two locomotives restored at Toddington return to steam, ex-Turkish State Railways 8F no. 8276 and 1905-built GWR 2-8-0 no. 2807.
 Work starts on building a new platform at the site of Broadway station.
 Several Santa Specials cancelled following severe weather, resulting in £50,000-£60,000 lost revenue.
+The railway's OTC volunteers are asked to open a permanent tea room at Winchcombe station in 2011.
+This is to be achieved without incurring any expenditure as the railway has no spare money for anything except line repairs.

 2011 - Second serious embankment failure, this time at Chicken Curve just north of Winchcombe station, severs the railway between Winchcombe and Toddington.
 Railway decides to continue running on a divided line, with steam and diesel trains operating from Winchcombe and a diesel railcar operating from Toddington.
 Gotherington embankment repairs completed.
 Emergency appeal extended for repair of Chicken Curve.
 Diesel railcar crosses Stanway Viaduct and heads northwards to Laverton to become the first passenger train for 40 years over the first part of the Broadway extension north of the viaduct.
 Several other heritage railways raise funds for Chicken Curve embankment repairs, including Great Central Railway, Severn Valley Railway, North Norfolk Railway, Talyllyn Railway, miniature Echills Wood railway and the East Lancashire Railway.
 The appeal passes £600,000.
 Gotherington Signal Box opened to pass trains for the first time.